mertbozkir/mertbozkir.github.io/about.md

 I'm **Community Manager** at the [Miuul](https://miuul.com") company which is Data Education Platform in Turkey.
 Also I'm taking Data Science bootcamp from Miuul right now.
 It's going really great, we are learning real-world scenarios for data-driven companies.

-My Goals are being **Developer Advocate** in MLOps company.
+My Goal is being **Developer Advocate** in MLOps company.
 I want to teach people how to use Open Source MLOps tools in their Data Science workflows very easily.